whoswendy/WendyHu_Symposium2017_Journal/README.md

   Finish Intro screen
   If have enough time get back to button problem............

-  Clarifying my role right now: responsible for front end all the display
+  Clarifying my role for now: responsible for front end all the display

+  Progress:
+    Working on intro screen tried to make title and input

+  Need to do:
+    Finish intro screen and work on mainscreen buttons